Research-backed dosage guides, reconstitution calculators, and protocol references for the peptide research community.

 Every dosage range, mechanism of action, and protocol on this site traces back to published research — PubMed-indexed studies, clinical trial data, and peer-reviewed pharmacological literature.

-Peptide Mag has no financial relationship with any peptide supplier.
-Our compound profiles exist to inform — not to sell.
-When we recommend a source, it is based on purity testing and community reputation.
+Our compound profiles exist to inform.
+When we recommend a source, it is based on purity testing, third-party COA verification, and community reputation — not paid placements.

 Peptide research moves fast.
 We monitor new publications, FDA regulatory actions, and emerging compound data to keep every profile current.
 If the science changes, we change with it.

-Peptide Mag is an independent research publication dedicated to making peptide science accessible.
+Peptide Mag is a research publication dedicated to making peptide science accessible.
 We aggregate and present published research data, dosage protocols, and reconstitution guides for the peptide research community.

 Our goal is straightforward: provide accurate, well-sourced reference material without the noise.
-No product sales, no affiliate links, no sponsored content.
 Just research data, clearly presented.

 This content is for educational and research purposes only.
 Peptide Mag does not sell peptides or provide medical advice.
 Consult a qualified healthcare provider before beginning any peptide protocol.
 All dosage information reflects published research data and should not be construed as treatment recommendations.